MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/overview-runbook-messages-output.md

 Unlike the output stream, message streams are intended to communicate information to the user.
 There are multiple message streams for different kinds of information, and each is handled differently by Automation.

 ### Warning and Error streams
 The Warning and Error streams are intended to log problems that occur in a runbook.
-They are written to the job history when a runbook is executed and are included in the Test Output Pane in the Management Portal when a runbook is tested.
+They're written to the job history when a runbook is executed and are included in the Test Output Pane in the Management Portal when a runbook is tested.
 By default, the runbook will continue executing after a warning or error.
 You can specify that the runbook should be suspended on a warning or error by setting a [preference variable](overview-runbook-messages-output.md#preference-variables) in the runbook before creating the message.
 For example, to cause a runbook to suspend on an error as it would an exception, set $ErrorActionPreference to **Stop**.

 Create a warning or error message using the [Write-Warning](/powershell/module/microsoft.powershell.utility/write-warning) or [Write-Error](/powershell/module/microsoft.powershell.utility/write-error) cmdlet.
 Activities may also write to these streams.